 |

-gazetted as a Commander and on 25th February 1761 was made Post- Captain,
+as a Commander and on 25th February 1761 was made Post- Captain, and

-and appointed to the "Valliant", a ship of 74 guns, serving again under
+appointed to the "Valliant", a ship of 74 guns, serving again under his

 expedition against Belleisle he hoisted his broad pennant on board the

-occasion.
-His next important service was in the protracted hostilities
+this occasion.
+His next important service was in the protracted

-against the Spaniards in the West Indies and after performing several
+hostilities against the Spaniards in the West Indies and after

-brilliant exploits here he remained with Keppel on the Jamaica Station
+performing several brilliant exploits here he remained with Keppel on

 Britain then being at peace for several years, Captain Duncan was not

-the French and Spanish fleets in 1778 when he was appointed to the command
+of the French and Spanish fleets in 1778 when he was appointed to the

-of the "Monarch" under Admiral Sir Charles Hardy.
-During the following
+command of the "Monarch" under Admiral Sir Charles Hardy.
+During the

-year the British fleet was compelled to act on the defensive because their
+following year the British fleet was compelled to act on the defensive

-opponents were too powerful for them to attack with much prospect of
+because their opponents were too powerful for them to attack with much

-brief period of inaction he returned to Gibraltar in 1782 under Admiral
+expedition.
+After a brief period of inaction he returned to Gibraltar in

-Howe and was specially mentioned for his bravery in the conflict which
+1782 under Admiral Howe and was specially mentioned for his bravery in

 |

-had it in contemplation to retire altogether from the service and to
+contemplation to retire altogether from the service and to accept a

-accept a civil appointment connected with the Navy.
-But in April 1795 he
+civil appointment connected with the Navy.
+But in April 1795 he was

-Seas and hoisted his flag on board the "Venerable", a ship of 74 guns -
+North Seas and hoisted his flag on board the "Venerable", a ship of 74

 |